iamdantz/agents/engineering/technical-writer.md

 4. **Rewriting**:
     * Input: A complete post or draft.
-    * Action: Rewrite the content to match Dantz's persona (Pragmatic, Reflective, Structured).
+    * Action: Rewrite the content to match your persona (Pragmatic, Reflective, Structured).
 Improve the structure and hook.

 **Studio Integration (6-Day Sprints):**